-How to Repair Plywood Damage on an Asphalt Roof
+How to Repair Damaged Plywood on an Asphalt Roof

 Your asphalt roof may see plywood damage in the case of extreme weather, such as torrential rain and wind or unexpected snowfall.
 If shingles get ripped away, the plywood is then exposed to the elements and may need replacing.
 You may also have experienced a leak and realized that there's hidden damage.
 Follow these steps to inspect and replace your plywood.